How it all started in the 1860's

 Marina and Juliana began by completely redecorating and the store – some paint, and new pine fixtures – while always maintaining it's old fashion charm.
 The old tiles that Arthur had put down on the floor were pulled up to show the original hardwood from the days of Frederick and William.
 New buying, merchandising and marketing strategies were put into effect.
 They removed the department store image to focus primarily on specialized brands of fashion, footwear, outerwear and accessories.
 Marina and Juliana implemented barcodes, point of sale systems and introduced the “Brock's Gold Card”.
 They expanded the Brock's business to include “four store fronts under one roof”.
 They expanded to create Brock's for Kids and Brock's on Foot in Port Perry and then expanded into the Kawarthas, with BROCKS N*O*R*T*H in Fenelon Falls.

-The next endeavour was the current expansion of Brock's on Foot ; essentially doubling the square footage to position Brock's as ‘one of the largest footwear selections in the Durham Region' They are offering a more extensive selection of brand names from around the world with an emphasis on European styling and quality.
+The next endeavour was the expansion of Brock's on Foot ; essentially doubling the square footage to position Brock's as ‘one of the largest footwear selections in the Durham Region'.

 In Sept 2006 Brock's celebrated their 125th year!
 They ran a "Year of Celebration" which included a special fall fashion show at the Town Hall, a Christmas cocktail charity event, an employee tea reunion, and the finale was a Gala dinner, fashion show and silent and live auction held at Skyloft in Sept 2007. $50,000 was raised for the "Lighting the Way" campaign of the Port Perry Lakeridge Health hospital.
 In preparation for the festivities, Brock's hired designer Meredith Heron of HGTV to come up with a new look for the ladies and mens wear stores - all in keeping with the traditions and history of Brocks.